High-contrast double Bragg interferometry via detuning control: Double Bragg accelerometers and detuning-control strategies

 \subsubsection{Mach-Zehnder protocol with optimal control theory}

-The final detuning-controlled Mach-Zehnder strategy focuses on optimizing the mirror pulse—identified as the performance bottleneck in the DS-DBD protocol—using optimal control theory (OCT), using QCTRL's Boulder Opal package~\cite{QCtrlpackage}.
-Unlike SBD mirror pulse, the DBD mirror pulse involves a four-photon transition $|\pm 2\hbar k_L\rangle\rightarrow|0\hbar k_L\rangle\rightarrow|\mp 2\hbar k_L\rangle $ making it more sensitive to finite momentum spread and nonzero COM momentum~\cite{Szigeti_2012, Muller-Chiow-PRL-2008, Chiow-Kovachy-PRL-2011, Stolzenberg-PRL-2025}.
+The final detuning-controlled Mach-Zehnder strategy targets the optimization of the mirror pulse—identified as the performance bottleneck in the DS-DBD protocol—by applying optimal control theory (OCT), implemented with QCTRL’s Boulder Opal package~\cite{QCtrlpackage}.
+Unlike SBD mirror pulse, the DBD mirror pulse involves a four-photon transition $|\pm 2\hbar k_L\rangle\rightarrow|0\hbar k_L\rangle\rightarrow|\mp 2\hbar k_L\rangle $ making it more sensitive to finite momentum spread and nonzero COM momentum~\cite{Szigeti_2012, Mueller-PRL-2008, Chiow-prl-2011, Stolzenberg-PRL-2025}.
 As illustrated in Fig.~\ref{fig: AI}, a C-DBD mirror selectively filters and only reflects the central momentum component.
-This sensitivity is mitigated by jointly optimizing a smooth time-dependent detuning $\Delta(t)$ and all three Gaussian pulse parameters $(\Omega_M,\, \tau_M,\, t_0)$, yielding an OCT mirror pulse with $(\Omega_M,\, \tau_M,\, t_0) = (2.502\, \omega_{\mathrm{rec}},\, 1.829\, \omega_{\mathrm{rec}}^{-1},\, 3.879\, \omega_{\mathrm{rec}}^{-1})$ and an efficiency of $\eta_{M} = 99.806\%$ (see Supplementary Material for detuning details), representing a substantial improvement over the DS mirror pulse (see Fig.~\ref{fig: efficiency_comparison}).
+This sensitivity is mitigated by jointly optimizing a smooth time-dependent detuning $\Delta(t)$ and all three Gaussian pulse parameters $(\Omega_M,\, \tau_M,\, t_0)$, yielding an OCT mirror pulse with $(\Omega_M,\, \tau_M,\, t_0) = (2.502\, \omega_{\mathrm{rec}},\, 1.829\, \omega_{\mathrm{rec}}^{-1},\, 3.879\, \omega_{\mathrm{rec}}^{-1})$ and an efficiency of $\eta_{M} = 99.806\%$ (see Fig.~S8 in Supplementary Material for the OCT detuning $\Delta(t)$), representing a substantial improvement over the DS mirror pulse (see Fig.~\ref{fig: efficiency_comparison}).
 The resulting hybrid “OCT” sequence combines this mirror with two DS beam-splitters, separated by interrogation time $T$.

 We also explored a fully OCT-optimized protocol, where both beam-splitter and mirror pulses are designed via OCT.
 However, no significant contrast improvement is observed over the DS-BS combined with OCT-mirror scheme under typical conditions with well-collimated BECs and low polarization error.
 A fully OCT-based approach becomes favorable only when polarization errors exceed 5\%, or when large uncertainties in $p_0$, $\sigma_p$, and $\varepsilon_{pol}$ occur simultaneously.